weisslisa/POSYDONIE/stogen_doc.rst

 The code includes three random number generators (shr3, kiss32, and kiss64) and two algorithms to transform the integer pseudo-random sequence into Gaussian numbers (the polar method and the ziggurat method), all included in the modules ``storng_kiss`` and ``storng_ziggurat``.
 The default option is kiss32 with ziggurat, but the user is free to use any combination of them.
 Other random number generators can also easily be included.
 A tool to compare their computational performance is provided in module `storng_check`.

-The result I obtain from this comparison is:
+Result obtain from this comparison is:

 .. code-block:: text